flatironinstitute/finufft/docs/trouble.rst

 - Are you calling the simple interface a huge number of times for small problems, but these tasks have something in common (number of modes, or locations of nonuniform points)?
 If so, try the "many vector" or guru interface, which removes overheads in repeated FFTW plan look-up, and in bin-sorting.
 They can be 10-100x faster.

-Crashing (segfaulting) issues and advice
+Crash (segfault) issues and advice
 ****************************************

 - The most common problem is passing in pointers to the wrong size of object,